naa986/wp-stripe-checkout/wp-stripe-checkout/readme.txt

 No. This is not a WooCommerce plugin.

-= What payment methods are supported? =

-You can use payment methods that are supported by the Stripe payment gateway.

 = Can I use this Stripe plugin to accept credit or debit card payments in WordPress? =

 Yes.